 As a Spanish resident, you are required to declare your global income to the Spanish authorities, regardless of which country it came from.

 Your finances need to be in order before you move to Spain.

 Opening an account as a non-resident is possible before you live in Spain.

 Certificates of Residency are required for permanent residents.

 Once you have the certificate, you can ask your bank to change your account with the following documents:

 - An EX15 Certificate

 - Your NIE number

-Major banks in Spain include Santander, ING Direct and Banc de Sabadell.
+Spain has several major banks including Santander, ING Direct, and Banc de Sabadell.